 - Check all 4 tyres and the spare to see how much tread is left.
 Less than 3mm and you'll have to replace them.

-- Look over the dash board for any blemishes or damage.
+- Look at the dashboard for any blemishes or damage.

 - Start the car from cold.
 Turn off the air con and radio.